 A gun tool kit is necessary for fixing and maintaining your weapon and weapon accessories.
 This can include specialty tool that your weapon or weapon accessories may need.
 Most weapon accessories such as lights and lasers use specialty screws that require specific tools such as hex-keys, or star tools.
 So make sure you have all the specialty items you need when you head to the range.
 The Real Avid Gun Tool pictured above is an all in one tool so it saves you space in the range box, and has everything you need to work on your weapon or weapon accessories.

 Choosing a good target can increase your training effectiveness, especially when paired with a solid training plan with challenging drills and scenarios.
 Don’t waste your time and ammo at the range by randomly firing rounds.
-You will be much better off by identifying your deficiencies, and practicing specific drills that will improve on these shortcomings.
+You will be much better off by identifying your deficiencies and practicing specific drills that will improve on these shortcomings.
 The Essential Shooting Guide & Essentials Target combo has been proven to be an excellent training aid that starts with the Essentials Drill.
-Thus drill is is a 150 round drill designed to work on different aspects of shooting to include: basic marksmanship, drawing from the holster, reloads, target transitions, differing tigger manipulations and a combat focused shooting.
-Upon completion of the drill you will diagnose areas that need improvement.
+This drill is a 150 round drill designed to work on different aspects of shooting to include: basic marksmanship, drawing from the holster, reloads, target transitions, differing trigger manipulations, and a combat-focused shooting.
+Upon completion of the drill, you will diagnose areas that need improvement.
 The book then offers chapters of different drills that are used in conjunction with our Essentials Targets as well as areas to mark your improvement.

 The Essentials Target is designed to give you an essential set of drills that will maintain your current proficiency level.
-The drill takes 150 rounds to complete and covers multiple aspects of pistol marksmanship to include slow aimed fire, weak and and off hand shooting, target transition, trigger speed changes, drawing, magazine reloads and controlled multiple shot groups.
+The drill takes 150 rounds to complete and covers multiple aspects of pistol marksmanship to include slow aimed fire, weak and off-hand shooting, target transition, trigger speed changes, drawing, magazine reloads and controlled multiple shot groups.

 Your IFAK should include everything from bandaids and Neosporin, to tourniquets, chest seals and combat gauze.
 Ensure you have a sufficient amount of medical items to treat any types of trauma that are associated with tactical training.
 That being said, the gear does no good if the user does not know how to properly use it, so make sure you and all others at the range with you know where the medical gear is located at all times in case of emergency, as well as how to properly use it if the need arises.
 The above Delta Trauma Kit can house all the medical items you would need if a traumatic injury occurs but it does no good if you do not know how to properly use the medical items that you have at hand.